Fellowship Director: Akbar Shakoor, MD, Assistant Professor

 Program Manager, Academics: Elaine Peterson, C-TAGME

 The John A. Moran Eye Center at University of Utah Health offers a one-year Uveitis Fellowship.
-We accept one new fellow each year, and we are currently accepting applications for 2019-2020 (application deadline is September 1, 2018).
-The position begins July 1, 2019, and continues through July 3, 2020.
+We accept one new fellow each year, and we are currently accepting applications for 2021-2022 (application deadline is August 15, 2020).
+The position begins July 1, 2021, and continues through July 3, 2022.
+Interview days are Saturday, October 31, 2020, and Sunday, November 1, 2020, in a virtual format because of COVID-19 restrictions.

 As with most ophthalmology fellowship programs, ours is not an approved PGY-5 ACGME position.
 It is, however, affiliated with an ACGME accredited ophthalmology residency program and sanctioned through AUPO.
 Malpractice insurance as well as medical, dental, and other benefits are provided by University Health.